DescartesResearch/ComBench/README.md

-# ComBench2020: A Benchmark for Publish/Subscribe Communication Protocols in IoT Systems
+# ComBench: A Benchmarking Framework for Publish-Subscribe Communication Protocols under Network Limitations

 ## Introduction

-The repository hosts our IoT communication benchmark *ComBench2020*, focusing on publish/subscribe protocols in the IoT context.
+The repository hosts our IoT communication benchmarking framework *ComBench* for publish/subscribe protocols in the IoT context focusing on constrained networks.
-With this benchmark, communication scenarios with different publish/subscribe network protocols can be tested.
+With this benchmarking framework, communication scenarios with different publish/subscribe network protocols can be tested.
 The application layer protocol to be used can be selected from MQTT, AMQP, and CoAP at the beginning of a measurement.
 The workload can be flexibly defined by a simple configuration.
-The benchmark provides a controller for central control and evaluation of the measurement results.
+The framework provides a controller for central control and evaluation of the measurement results.
 The provided multi-protocol client can be easily instantiated on multiple nodes, allowing the number of clients to be scaled up.
 During the measurement, latency, message throughput, and resource consumption are captured.
-When designing the benchmark, one focus was on easy deployment and intuitive operation.
+When designing the benchmarking framework, one focus was on easy deployment and intuitive operation.
 Both benchmark controller and clients can, therefore, be started as docker containers.

-## Benchmark Features
+## Features

-* Benchmarking communication scenarios with the MQTT, AMQP and CoAP protocol
+* benchmarking communication scenarios with the MQTT, AMQP and CoAP protocol
 * flexible workload configuration
 * high scalable number of clients
 * configuration of network quality parameters like packet loss, bandwidth limitation, and delay